Theodore McCarrick: Additional allegations, removal from ministry, and resignation as cardinal

-On June 20, 2018, McCarrick was removed from public ministry by the Holy See, after a review board of the Roman Catholic Archdiocese of New York found an allegation "credible and substantiated" that he had sexually abused a 16-year-old altar boy while a priest in New York.
+On June 20, 2018, McCarrick was removed from public ministry by the Holy See after a review board of the Archdiocese of New York found an allegation "credible and substantiated" that he had sexually abused a 16-year-old altar boy while a priest in New York.
 Patrick Noaker, the attorney for the anonymous complainant, alleged two incidents at St. Patrick's Cathedral, one in 1971 and the other in 1972.
 Noaker stated that when measuring the teen for a cassock, McCarrick "unzipped [the boy's] pants and put his hands in the boy's pants."
 McCarrick stated that he was innocent of these charges: "I have absolutely no recollection of this reported abuse, and believe in my innocence."
 He also stated, "In obedience I accept the decision of The Holy See, that I no longer exercise any public ministry."
-Also on June 20, 2018, Tobin revealed that during McCarrick's ministry in New Jersey, there had been accusations of sexual misconduct with three adults, and that two of the allegations had resulted in confidential financial settlements with the complainants.
+Also on June 20, 2018, Tobin revealed that during McCarrick's ministry in New Jersey, there had been accusations of sexual misconduct with three adults; two of the allegations had resulted in confidential financial settlements with the complainants.

 On July 5, 2018, Fordham University rescinded an honorary degree and other honors it had granted McCarrick.
 The Catholic University of America, where McCarrick earned two degrees and served in a variety of spiritual and administrative positions, also revoked the honorary degree it had awarded him in 2006.

 On July 16, 2018, The New York Times published a front-page article describing McCarrick's abuse of adult seminarians.
 On July 19, The New York Times published an article based on the story of a man named James, whose last name was withheld.
 A New Jersey man whose uncle had known McCarrick since high school, James alleged that McCarrick had sexually abused him beginning at age 11.
 James had been the first boy McCarrick had ever baptized.
 James said that McCarrick had exposed himself to him when he was 11 and had sexually touched him beginning when he was 13.
 He explained that he tried to tell his father a couple of years later but was not believed.
-On November 13, James revealed himself as James Grein, and gave a public speech at the "Silence Stops Now Rally" in Baltimore, where he called on Catholics to "reform and reclaim the Church."
+On November 13, James revealed himself as James Grein and gave a public speech at the "Silence Stops Now Rally" in Baltimore, where he called on Catholics to "reform and reclaim the Church."
 Speaking about alleged mishandling of allegations by Catholic bishops, he said, "Our bishops must know that the jig is up."